rentry/rentry.github.io/_posts/2018-06-25-tools-used-and-prospects.md

 I’ve been a [Jekyll](https://jekyllrb.com/) fan for years; [it’s what I chose for this blog](/this-blog/) and the [site generator I’m using at work](/content-writes-itself/).

 Jekyll presents some obstacles, though.
-I’m not skilled in Ruby (the programming language Jekyll is built on), and it takes a some wrangling to make Jekyll cross-platform.
-Furthermore, it requires some awkward hand-offs to translate `_data` files and other data structures into a format that can be ingested by emerging (read JavaScript) libraries, such as [D3](https://d3js.org/).
+I’m not skilled in Ruby (the programming language Jekyll is built on), and it takes a some wrangling to make Jekyll cross-platform (especially if you’re in a Windows environment with limited local admin rights).

-I’ll probably continue to maintain this blog in Jekyll, at least for now, because I’m hosting via [GitHub Pages](https://pages.github.com/).
+I’ll probably continue to maintain this blog in Jekyll, at least for now, because this site is simple, quickly compiled, and a breeze to host on [GitHub Pages](https://pages.github.com/).
 But my eyes are wandering.

 ### My crutch
 - Jekyll